 In this report, graduation and dropout data are presented by race/ethnicity, gender, economically disadvantaged status, and other student characteristics (e.g., English language learner) and by program participation (e.g., special education).
+Public Education Information Management System (PEIMS) data on demographics, student characteristics, and program participation were submitted by districts through the Texas Student Data System (TEA, 2016b).
 This section presents additional information about these student characteristic and program participation groupings.